konstmsu/CarND-Behavioral-Cloning-P3/writeup.md

 I only used center image because I went for the Dominique simulator after reading that training from a mouse-controller car is much easier.

 I've tried adding recovery suggestions by shifting input image and augmenting steering angle.
 I also tried throwing away 98% of training data where steering angle is zero.
 Results were mixed.
+There are quite a nuber of full-left-turns which might have caused the model to drive off the road every time.

+![original_filtered_histogram]

 First 10 days I struggled with large networks with millions of parameters.
 They overfit easily while val_loss sometimes remained quite high and they kept failing in driving test.
 Training was taking long time and they didn't work well.
 Now I understand that the problem was in training data quality rather than model size.